appclacks/operator/README.md

 # Appclacks Kubernetes operator

-Kubernetes operator for the [Appclacks cloud platform](https://appclacks.com/)
+Kubernetes operator for the [Appclacks cloud platform](https://appclacks.com/).

+It allows you configure health checks on Appclacks using Kubernetes Custom Resources Definitions.

 ## Getting started